+CASE 113

+Rule 20, Room to Tack at an Obstruction

+An explanation of the application of rule 20 when three boats sailing close-hauled on the same tack are approaching an obstruction and the leeward-most boat hails for room to tack, but cannot tack unless both boats to windward of her tack.

+Assumed Facts

-CASE 113 Rule 20.1, Room to Tack at an Obstruction: Hailing and Responding When a boat hails under rule 20.1 for room to tack, all boats that hear her hail and that will have to respond to give her that room must do so.
-Assumed Facts L, M and W are sailing close-hauled on starboard tack.
-They are approaching an obstruction and safety requires them to make a substantial course change to avoid it.
+L, M and W are sailing close-hauled on starboard tack.
+They are approaching an obstruction they cannot safely avoid without making a substantial course change.
 The obstruction is not a mark.
 When the boats are in the positions shown in the diagram, L hails 'Room to tack' loudly enough to be heard by both M and W. When L hails, it is clear that M and W must both tack in order to give room to L, and M does not have room to tack and avoid W.